Become a contributing partner

 How can we become a contributing partner?

-If you want to become a contributing partner, you should first read our a guide for contributing partners which describes the application process in detail, and sets out how the contributing partner system works in practice in terms of things like contractual obligations and reporting requirements.
+3. Read our guide for contributing partners.
+It details the application process and deadlines for applying to be a contributing partner for both single-stage and two-stage call.
+The guide also sets out how contributing partner applications are assessed, and describes how the contributing partner system works in practice in terms of things like contractual obligations and reporting requirements.